MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components-in-a-Demonstration-Environment.md

      For more information, see [System Requirements for Microsoft Dynamics NAV](System-Requirements-for-Microsoft-Dynamics-NAV.md).

-3. Install Internet Information Services.

-     For more information, see [How to: Install and Configure Internet Information Services for Microsoft Dynamics NAV Web Client](How-to--Install-and-Configure-Internet-Information-Services-for-Microsoft-Dynamics-NAV-Web-Client.md).

-    > [!TIP]
-    >  Instead of installing and configuring Internet Information Services \(IIS\) manually, you can use [!INCLUDE[navnow](includes/navnow_md.md)] Setup to install IIS and enable the required features.
-If IIS is already installed, then Setup will enable any required features that are not currently enabled.

-4. Determine which HTTP port to use for the [!INCLUDE[nav_web](includes/nav_web_md.md)] connection. and create an inbound for the port in Windows Firewall according to the following guidelines:
+4. Determine which HTTP port to use for the [!INCLUDE[nav_web](includes/nav_web_md.md)] connections.

     -   [!INCLUDE[navnow](includes/navnow_md.md)] Setup will create a website on IIS for the [!INCLUDE[nav_web](includes/nav_web_md.md)].
 During Setup, you will have to choose the port to use for the site.
 The default port that is used in [!INCLUDE[navnow](includes/navnow_md.md)] Setup is port 8080.
 If you are not sure of which port to use, then use the default port.

-    -   An inbound rule that allows communication on the port must be added to Windows Firewall.
-With most of the supported Windows operating systems, the inbound rule will automatically be added in Windows Firewall, so action is required.
+    -    With most of the supported Windows operating systems, an inbound rule will automatically be added in Windows Firewall to allow communication on the port.
 However, if your computer is running Windows 8.0 or 8.1. then you have to manually create an inbound rule.
 For information about see [How to: Create an Inbound Rule in Windows Firewall for the Port of Microsoft Dynamics NAV Web Client](How-to--Create-an-Inbound-Rule-in-Windows-Firewall-for-the-Port-of-Microsoft-Dynamics-NAV-Web-Client.md).

 #### Run [!INCLUDE[navnow](includes/navnow_md.md)] Setup